askudhay/SpringBoot-Rest-API/README.md

 * Internationalizing REST Api response using Spring Boot.
 * A simple greeting Service is created that respond with 'Good Morning' message based on the Accept-language set in request header.
-* For now it handles, English, French, Tamil and Hindi locale.
+* For now it handles: English, French, Tamil and Hindi locale.

 ##### End points